mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - Design CMOS input protection circuits against ESD/overvoltage events.

 ## Amplifiers
-- What is an opamp?
-How does it work?
-- What are the three rules of an ideal opamp?
-- Draw an inverting/non-inverting opamp circuit.
-- What is the DC gain of an ompamp?
 - What is common-mode and differential gain?
 What are their ideal values?
 - What is the gain-bandwidth product?
 - What determines slew rate and rise/fall time?
 - Pros/cons of fast/slow slew rates?
 - How to bias an amplifier?
 - Why are BJTs more often used for amplifiers than MOSFETs?

+### Opamps
+- What is an opamp?
+How does it work?
+- Draw an opamp.
+What are the two input terminals?
+- What connections are required to wire up an opamp?
+- What are the three rules of an ideal opamp?
+- Draw an inverting/non-inverting opamp circuit.
+- What is the DC gain of an ompamp?
+- How does an open-loop opamp behave?
+What type of circuit is it?
+- Why are non-inverting configurations often preferred?

 ## Filters
 - Draw mag/phase response of a first-order filter.